huggingface/datasets/datasets/bbaw_egyptian/README.md

 ```

-*Important*: Not Only about a third of the instance actually cover hieroglyphic encodings (the rest is the empty string "") as the leftover encodings have not yet been incorporated into the BBAW's project database.
+*Important*: Only about a third of the instance actually cover hieroglyphic encodings (the rest is the empty string `""`) as the leftover encodings have not yet been incorporated into the BBAW's project database.

 ### Data Fields